 - A stalker can be someone you know well or not at all.

-What if I am being stalked?
+What should I do if I'm being stalked?

 - Keep evidence of the stalking.

-- Tell family, friends, roommates, and co-workers about the stalking and seek their support.
+- Tell family, friends, roommates and coworkers about the stalking, and seek their support.

-- Trust your instincts.
-Don't downplay the danger.
+- Trust your instincts; don't downplay the danger.

 - If you feel you are unsafe, you probably are.

-- Take threats seriously.
+- Take all threats seriously.

-- Danger generally is higher when the stalker talks about suicide, or murder, or when a victim tries to end the relationship.
+- Danger generally is higher when the stalker talks about suicide or murder, or when a victim tries to end the relationship.

 What is an active shooter event?

-An attempted mass murder with a firearm.
+An active shooter event is an attempted mass murder with a firearm.

 - Denial: If you hear gunshots or something that could be gunshots, go straight to the Deliberation phase.